Creag Bheag

 Creag Bheag is a prominent hill in Scotland.

 Etymology

-The word Creag is a variation of crag (rock), while the gaelic term Bheag can be transalted as small.
+The word Creag is a variation of crag (rock), while the gaelic term Bheag can be translated as small.

 Features

 The hill overlooks from NW the centre of Kingussie; its E flanks are bordered by the Gynack Burn, a left-hand tributary of River Spey, and the N face dominates the Loch Gynack.
 The hilltop is marked by a cairn, as well as a nearby S summit almost at the same elevation of the main summit.
 Because of its topographic prominence the hill is classified as a Marilyn.

 History

 Due to the easy access and the good panorama from its summit the Creag Behag has always been a popular walk.
 In 1828 some young men of Kingussie erected a memorial cairn, now disappeared, in order to mourn the loss of Alexander, the 4th Duke of Gordon.
-For the occasion a crowd of people reached the hilltop accompanied by a band of musicians playing their instruments.
+While the cairn can't be anymore identified, its memory appears in a Rev. Thomas Sinton's text of 1906.